expressjs/timeout/README.md

 middleware processing.
 See [as top-level middleware](#as-top-level-middleware) for how to use as a top-level middleware.

+While the library will emit a 'timeout' event when requests exceed the given timeout, node will continue processing the slow request until it terminates.
+Slow requests will continue to use CPU and memory, even if you are returning a HTTP response in the timeout callback.
+For better control over CPU/memory, you may need to find the events that are taking a long time (3rd party HTTP requests, disk I/O, database calls) and find a way to cancel them, and/or close the attached sockets.

 ### timeout(time, [options])

 Returns middleware that times out in `time` milliseconds. `time` can also